NERC-CEH/VegSci.jl/docs/src/index.md

 Pkg.add("EcoVeg")
 ```

-To install the development version of `Ecoveg`:
+To install the development version of `EcoVeg`:

 ``` julia
 using Pkg